Two new universal inequalities for Neumann eigenvalues of the Laplacian on a planar convex domain: Introduction

+In \cite[Theorem 1.1 and Remark 1.1]{F3} building on theorems by Milman (\cite{Mi}) and Cheng-Li (\cite{CL}) the author showed the sharp universal inequality $\mu_k(\Omega)\gtrsim k^{\frac{2}{n}}\mu_1(\Omega)$ for any bounded convex domain $\Omega$ in $\mathbb{R}^n$.
+The above theorem generalizes this inequality in the planar case.

-In the proof we use a variant of domain monotonicity for eigenvalues to reduce the problem in the case of rectangular domains.
-In this aspect we give a new brief proof for an weaker inequality of the inequality (\ref{univ}) in the last section (see Theorem \ref{Weaker ineq}).
-It is weaker but its proof is new and rather shorter than the proof of the inequality (\ref{univ}) so the author include it in this paper.
+In the proof of the above main theorems we use a variant of domain monotonicity for eigenvalues to reduce the problem to the case of rectangular domains.
+In this aspect we give a new brief proof for a weaker version of the inequality (\ref{univ}) in the last section (see Theorem \ref{Weaker ineq}).
+It is weaker but its proof is new and rather shorter than the proof of the inequality (\ref{univ}) so the author includes it in this paper.